dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 export default AccordionItem;
 ```

 And if you're new to TypeScript, you'll notice I used `as HTMLDivElement` here.
 This is called a [type assertion](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions).
 If we remove the type assertion, the type of `contentEl.current` would be `HTMLDivElement | null`, but we know in this case it will always have a value of `HTMLDivElement` when `useEffect` is executed.
-That's why type assertions are done when have information about the type of a value that TypeScript can't know about.
+That's why type assertions are done when you have information about the type of a value that TypeScript can't know about.

 When `isOpen` is true, we should also add an `active` class so that the icon would rotate, it's a common transition effect whenever you toggle an accordion.